Vitamin D: How much is enough?

 As we’ve already established sunshine is arguably not a reliable source of vitamin D since sufficient solar radiation depends on the season and there are associated risks of skin ageing and cancer.
 Notably, all of Europe gets insufficient UVB intensity during the months November to the end of March, resulting in minimal skin production of vitamin D during the winter season, independent of age.

 Choose wisely, opting for high-quality well-absorbed forms.
 More natural food forms provide both the active and stored forms, ready for your body to use easily.
 A study conducted showed that Food-Grown® vitamin D includes both the ‘stored’ (25-hydroxy) and biologically ‘active’ (1-25 hydroxy) forms of vitamin D3.
 The body will always need to convert any ‘stored’ form of vitamin D3 into the ‘active’ form for it to do its various jobs like supporting calcium absorption.
 This makes supplementing in the ‘active’ form preferential.
-A highly absorbable and biologically active form may also minimize the need for ‘megadosing’.
+A highly absorbable and biologically active form may also minimise the need for ‘megadosing’.

 Don’t be tempted to think more means more